O’Toole + Rogers

 Jeff H. Caulfield, Esq.

-Jeff is an Attorney at O’Toole Rogers LLP.
+Jeff is an Attorney at O’Toole Rogers, LLP.
 He represents common interest developments and their directors, officers, and managers in both corporate and litigation matters.
 He advises on a wide range of transactional, risk-management, and enforcement matters.
 His advice and counsel practice includes governing document interpretation, covenant and rules enforcement, drafting and amending governing documents, contract review and negotiation, construction projects and dispute resolution.

 Prior to joining O’Toole Rogers, LLP, Jeff gained extensive experience handling arbitrations, landlord tenant disputes, and contract review and negotiation.